Raghuboi/react-google-geocoding/README.md

-# react-google-geocoding
+# react-google-hooks

-`react-google-geocoding` is a React library designed to simplify the integration of the Google Places and Geocoding APIs.
+`react-google-hooks` is a React library designed to simplify the integration of the Google Places and Geocoding APIs.
 It provides custom hooks for fetching place predictions and geocoding information with support for loading and error handling.

 ## Installation